ChaseWest/Blog/May-2014/IIFEs.md

 > Produces a lexical scope using JavaScript's function scoping

-*Some may also know them as a "self-executing anonymous function".*
+*Sometimes refered to as a "self-executing anonymous function".*

+And IFFE is used for may reasons, but they generally have one thing in common, **scope**.